We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Sherry +0 points · about 9 years ago Sleep Commentator
+Sherry +0 points · over 9 years ago Sleep Commentator

 I think the improvements are very significant.
 I had used the same machine for 20 years.
 It was still running and worked well.
 However last year I got a new machine and it so much more user friendly and certainly more travel friendly!